shiraai/discord-kiso/README.md

 These commands will check to see if the user's role is part of the administrative ones you provided.
 If none were provided, ANYONE can use these, so be careful!

+That being said, if you ever lose control of me, removing me from your server and re-adding me will reinitialize the administrative list.

 `!ping`, `!kiso` - Generic ping, outputs debug info to the console
-`!setup` - Initializes your server to the database
 `!addrole :roles` - Adds mentioned roles to allow modification to settings
 `!delrole :roles` - Removes mentioned roles to allow modification to settings
 `!setlog` - Sets the log channel for stream announcements